 You can activate the screen saver at any moment by pressing the Power key on the XT Remote Control Unit.
-When your Scopia XT Executive is used as your computer's main monitor, the screen saver does not start automatically.
-Therefore, we recommend modifying your computer's screen saver settings in the control panel.

-Chapter 7 | Troubleshooting the Scopia XT Series
+Chapter 6 | Troubleshooting the Scopia XT Series

 This section covers troubleshooting problems that may occur when setting up and using the Scopia XT Series.